bdevnani3/ml4t/README.md

+# CS7646: Machine Learning for Trading
-This repository contains code projects for class CS7646--Machine Learning for Trading
+Course projects/assignments for class CS7646--Machine Learning for Trading